lingoport-public/LocWorld44/README.md

 Resource files should be easy to identify, both in terms of which files to translate and which files were translated.
 They should also contain key value pairs so that the application references a key and a locale to get the corresponding value, or string, in that locale.

 ## standard file formats
 The <code>standard</code> directory shows illustrative examples of standard resource file formats.
+Programming languages have libraries and components with the proper handling of standard files, from the basic reading and displaying strings, to parameters passing and fallback locales.

 Standard file formats can be used in a variety of downstream processes and products, from <b>Lingoport Localyzer</b> to <b>Localyzer Express</b> and <b>LocalyzerQA</b> to TMS's or even pure Machine Translation engines.
 In the <coce>standard</code> directory, we show a few simple example of standard files well understood by the industry ecosystem.

 ## non standard file formats
 For developers with little knowledge of i18n and L10n, creating and reading from a special file format may look like a good idea.
 However, non standard file formats usage tends to be short-sighted.
 It prevents the L10n ecosystem from working with them out of the box.